New Scottish Tory leader hit by 'explosive' leak of Hate Crime Bill emails

 He said: “I think the message needs to be clear - that the Bill is dangerous and should be scrapped.
 We don’t need to overthink it at this stage."

-The Scottish Tory bid to remove the Hate Crime Bill and draft new legislation was later rejected by MSPs.
+The Scottish Tory call to scrap the Hate Crime Bill and draft new legislation was later rejected by MSPs.

 Mr Ross was appointed leader of the Scottish Tories in August, although Ruth Davidson leads the party in Holyrood.